The Rural Jobs Act would bring new jobs improved facilities renewed opportunity to rural America.

 Rural Jobs Zones Definition

-The Rural Jobs Zones use the USDA’s B&I definition.
+The Rural Jobs Zones use the USDA’s B&I definition of rural communities (non-urbanized areas with populations under 50,000).
 The rural definition in the Rural Jobs Zones Act would not change the underlying rural definition in the NMTC statute, which would still require the CDFI Fund to target a proportional share of the $5 billion in authorized NMTC allocation to non-metropolitan counties.

 High out-migration counties are any county which, during the 20-year period ending with the year in which the most recent census was conducted, has a net out-migration of inhabitants from the county of at least 10 percent of the population of the county at the beginning of such period.